recyclarr/recyclarr/wiki/Upgrade-Guide.md

       - tv
 ```

+## Files & Directories Renamed

+Since "Trash Updater" is now known as "Recyclarr", the v2.0 release will attempt to perform the
+following each time you run it:

+- Rename the default `trash.yml` to `recyclarr.yml` (ignore this if you don't use it)
+- Rename the app data directory from `trash-updater` to `recyclarr`

+These are explained in more detail on the [Migration System] page.

 ## Other Notes

 - In this release, since you now have the ability to specifically include optionals that you want, I